poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 Will have to install docker and configure many compute modules.
 Don't really want to do that manually and miss anything...
 Here comes Ansible
 TODO: ansible for setting up the Swarm Mode
+My playbook is based on Jeff Geerling's Turing Pi 2, where I swapped K3s for Docker Swarm Mode: https://github.com/geerlingguy/turing-pi-2-cluster

 ## 1. Looking at Swarm Mode: many questions came up...

-That's probably what I googled when thinking of the migration to Swarm Mode:
+Questions I had when thinking of the migration to Swarm Mode:
 - how to deploy a **compose file** in swarm mode?
 - how to access **bound folders** in swarm mode?
 - how to access **USB devices** in swarm mode?